RemitaNet/remita-ecwid/README.md

 ## Support
 - For all other support needs, support@remita.net
-- To contribute to this repo, create an issue on what you intend to fix or update, make a PR and team will look into it and merge.
+### Contributing
+To contribute to this repo, kindly follow the steps below:
+- Fork the repository
+- Create a new branch: `git checkout -b feature-name`
+- Make changes and commit: `git commit -m "added some new features"`
+- Make pushes: `git push origin feature-name`
+- Submit a PR (Pull Request)